erg55/Simon-lab-workshop/README.md

 Lets also take a look at this script which is written in python.
 If you can understand the basic elements of this script than you can modify it if you need to.

-There is also a more customizable version of this blast parser which can be useful and even comes with a nice visualization.
+There is also a more customizable version of this blast parser (alexblastparser) which can be useful and even comes with a nice visualization.
+It also automatically appends the new sequences to the initial query.
 Check it out [here](https://github.com/AlexKnyshov/main_repo).

 We want to combine our new hits with the original queries so we can align them.
 Lets do that with just one for alignment for now using cat.
 ```